-Sometimes, the excess skin of the upper eyelid may be caused by dropping of the eyebrow, called brow ptosis.
+Sometimes, the excess skin of the upper eyelid may be caused by drooping of the eyebrow, called brow ptosis.
 In this case, a browlift would be indicated.
-Depending on the amount of excess upper eyelid skin, an eyelid lift may or may not be needed in addition to a browlift.
+Depending on the amount of excess upper eyelid skin, a surgical procedure known as an eyelid lift in Troy may or may not be needed in addition to a browlift.

-For the lower eyelid, the skin may loosen, but in this area, fat is often responsible for the tired and puffy look of the lower eyelid.
-Some of the deep structures around the eye relaxes with age allowing the fat to protrude.
-Prominence of the tear trough (the groove from the middle corner of the eye which follows the bottom of the lower eyelid ) can also be seen as the fat appears to rest above it.
+For the lower eyelid, fat is often responsible for the tired and puffy look of the lower eyelid.
+Some of the deep structures around the eye relax with age allowing the fat to protrude.
+Prominence of the tear trough (the groove from the middle corner of the eye which follows the bottom of the lower eyelid ) can also be seen as the fat appears to rest above it, like a hammock.

 For an upper eyelid lift, an incision is planned along the natural crease of the eyelid.
 The excess skin is marked and removed.
 Through this incision, the excess fat is identified and carefully removed.
 The scar hides inconspicuously in the eyelid crease and out towards the smile lines around the eyes.

 For a lower eyelid lift, several techniques may be used.
 In the fat redraping technique, an incision is made underneath the lower eyelash line.
 The excess fat of the lower eyelid is contoured and draped over the lower orbital rim to blend the lower eyelid and cheek skin.
 Excess skin is removed as needed.
 Another technique is to remove the fat via a transconjunctival incision (inside the lid) and skin through an incision below the lash line if skin removal is needed.

 Eyelid lifts, both upper and lower, give the eyes a refreshed look.
 For those with a significant amount of excess upper eyelid skin, this operation often improves peripheral vision.
 People report looking as good as they feel when previously they looked tired despite being well-rested.